ipfs/kubo/docs/config.md

     providers for the missing block in the middle of a file, unless the peer happens to already be connected to a provider and ask for child CID over bitswap.
+- `"flat"` - same as `all`, announce all CIDs of stored blocks, but without prioritizing anything

 Default: `"all"`